Concept and basic idea

 First: I have limited space in my study/hobby room.
 Second: I suck at taking good pictures and hoped a lightbox could help (spoiler, it doesn’t).
 Third: The lightbox I own was too cumbersome to set up and dismantle, aswell as too ugly to keep it set up in my study.

 In order keep my lightbox permanently set up without being a sore to the eye, I wanted my DIY lightbox to be hidden in the decor.
-Salvation came in the shape of an old wine crate, whose main purpose was to store lefteover keychains and unread mail…
+Salvation came in the shape of an old wine crate, whose main purpose was to store leftover keychains and unread mail…

 Materials used

-- (1) The core of our DIY lightbox is an old 40x30x25cm wooden wine crate with a sliding lid.
+• (1) The core of our DIY lightbox is an old 40x30x25cm wooden wine crate with a sliding lid.
 Any more or less decorative box will do the trick though.

-- (4) Finally some balsa.
+• (4) Finally some balsa.
 Nothing special to say here.

 Assembly and problems encountered

-(5) I started by cutting some balsa to size.
-Two 10+ cm long bits will later keep the backdrop in place.
 I glued a third bit of balsa on the upper side of the box. (check the fancy red indicators in picture 5) The LED-strip will later be glued behind this bit.
-My idea was, that it should stop the light from the LEDs to flood my camera lens.
-In retrospect I should have used a broader piece of balsa.

 (6+7) After the glue cured completely, I taped of the edges of my box.
 I then painted the entire interior white.
 Being lazy and avaricious, I did not buy propper wood paint.
 Instead I applied to more or less even layer of acrylic craft paint.
 It did not have to look nice.
 The purpose of the white paint was (hopefully) to create a cool-white reflextion and not a warm yellowish reflexion from the wood.